gentoosiast/node-websockets/README.md

 - WebSocket server starts on port 3000.
 Web interface for the game is available on port 8181
 - WebSocket server logs informational messages & info about problems to console
 - Simple dumb bot for single player mode is also implemented
+- If you shoot at an already open empty tile, the turn transition to other player will not occur